Truly Asia - (hmmmm …. Still thinking if this is an apt description )

 Note to self - ALWAYS CHOOSE FOOD ON STICKS.
 Now they come at varying prices, the duck was 2.5RM, Chicken 2RM, OCTOPUS - 5RM.
 It is served two ways - Barbecued or Steamed.
 We chose to get them barbequed.
 We loved it and went back for another round of "food on toothpicks" (as I conveniently chose to call it ) ….Tried Claypot Rice and proclaimed that I could have died and gone to heaven that instant - Love love loved it!

-Found the coolest hoard of T-shirts ever, including stores that sell vintage T-shirts.
-Cash is the only accepted mode of payment and HAGGLING is the only way the game can be played :D - So guess what, we haggled our collective hearts out.
-Imitation designer shoes, watches, bags, jewellery, belts and trendy clothes, Oh so much to buy and so little money
+Found the coolest hoard of T-shirts ever, including a store that sells vintage T-shirts.
+Cash is the only accepted mode of payment and as I discovered to my enormous surprise - I loved haggling.
+Imitation designer shoes, watches, bags, jewellery, belts and trendy clothes - Oh so much to buy!

 Destination : GENTING HIGHLANDS ….